linuxpolska/rhsummit18-ansible-windows/README.md

 * Konrad Rzentarzewski (konrad.rzentarzewski@linuxpolska.pl)
 * Will Tome (wtome@redhat.com)

+### Video

+This talk has been recorded during Open Source Day conference in Warsaw (in Polish): https://www.youtube.com/watch?v=wSY87MhKVoc

 ### Workshop summary:
 The Workshop is a lightweight introduction to Ansible for Windows deployments automation and configuration tasks.
 Things were simplified for the purpose of 2 hour workshop format.
 We will utilize Microsoft Azure resources (courtesy of Microsoft).